Requirements for Italian Citizenship, do you qualify?

 - The Italian ancestor in question did not naturalize to any country before July 1, 1912.
 Based on Law no. 555 of July 13, 1992, Italian citizenship cannot be transferred to descendants.

-- The Italian ancestor in question did not naturalize before the births of descendants looking to become Italian citizens.
+- The Italian ancestor in question did not naturalize before the births of descendants interested in becoming an Italian citizen.

 - If the direct line Italian ancestor in question is a woman and was born before Jan.
 1, 1948, citizenship can only be claimed from her father’s line, and citizenship passed onto her children if born after this date.
 (Your application can be denied on this basis, however you can have it heard in Italy’s courts and still be granted citizenship.
 You can learn more about this little wrinkle by giving us a call for a consultation.)

 - No one – you or your ascendants have renounced their Italian citizenship – be it via naturalization or another method.

 Still asking yourself 'am i eligible for Italian citizenship'?
 Let us clarify...